Menu

 UGA is under the jurisdiction of the State Fire Marshal’s Office of the State of Georgia.
 Fire safety related matters are regulated by State Law Title 25, Title 8 and Subject 120-3-3 – Rules and Regulations for the State Minimum Fire Safety Standards.
 Subject 120-3-3 adopts a variety of codes including the Life Safety Code, The International Fire Code, and the International Building Code among others.

-The Office of Fire Safety is a department of the Environmental Safety Division of the University of Georgia.
-It is charged with providing assistance to the University community in all fire safety-related issues.
-Fire Safety provides the following services:
+The UGA Office of Fire and Life Safety is a department within the Risk & Resiliency Division of the University of Georgia.
+It is charged with providing assistance to the University community in all Fire and Life Safety related issues.
+The Office of Fire and Life Safety provides the following services:

-The Office of Fire Safety can be reached at 706-542-5801 or online for additional information.
+The Office of Fire and Life Safety can be reached at 706-542-5801 or visit esd.uga.edu for additional information.

 University Housing Policies: